 I like to use my KitchenAid to mash my potatoes in general, and it works doubly well for this.
 A food processor or potato ricer are other great options.

-3. Either way, mash potatoes until smooth, and mix in your choice of cheese and flavorings (See “Variations”, below) until you have a creamy potato filling.
+4. Either way, mash potatoes until smooth, and mix in your choice of cheese and flavorings (See “Variations”, below) until you have a creamy potato filling.

 When you’re first starting out, a bit thicker is ok – you’ll just have a bit more dough to bite through to get to your yummy filling!

 2. Cut dough with large glass or round cookie cutter – I like to use a glass that’s about 3″ in diameter.

-3. Place 1 tablespoon of filling in the center of each round.
+3. Place 1 tablespoon of potato mixture / filling in the center of each circle.
 (Hint: You can pre-roll balls while waiting for the dough to rest!)